 Late evening: Bar hopping on Greek Street

 When you’re done enjoying your dinner, make your way to Greek Street, a pedestrianised road which is the city’s hub for more upmarket bars.
 Start at Neighbourhood, a lively bar which has loads of great spots for you to get the perfect Instagram in.
+They also do a mean bottomless brunch – great for soaking up the alcohol the morning after!
 After Neighbourhood, try The Alchemist, which, although a chain, never fails to impress with its chemistry-themed cocktails.

 If you’re still ready to carry on the night after The Alchemist, get down to Tiki Hideaway, located in the equally popular Call Lane area.
 Here you can enjoy fruity cocktails in a tropical setting, so you can basically pretend you’re on holiday somewhere exotic!
 End your unforgettable night at one of Leeds’s many clubs.
 You’ll find something to suit every music taste in this vibrant city.

 Address: Bond Court, Wine St, Leeds LS1 2JZ

 Phone number: 0113 244 3180

 After a night of partying, you’ll probably want a slower start to the day.
 So have a lie-in and roll out of bed whenever your hangover allows for it.
 Hopefully, that will be by midday so you can make the most of your last day in Leeds!
 If so, make your way to Moose Coffee, an American-style diner that serves up amazing breakfasts which are perfect to get rid of that horrid post-party feeling.
 The huge stacks of pancakes are delicious, and if you prefer something savoury then how about steak and eggs?
 There are tons of choice at this diner, so peruse the menu and tuck in.

 Midday: Go for a walk at Kirkstall Abbey